MMBazel/MMBazel/README.md

 # Hi there, my name is Miki & I'm an ML Engineer! 👩🏻‍💻

 ### 🔭 I’m currently working on ☝🏻
-  * Currently helping the Machine Learning Engineering team at Mailchimp 🐒 build tools, infrastructure, & applications that:
+  * Building tools, infrastructure, & applications for the Machine Learning Engineering team at Mailchimp 🐒 that:
      * 🙉    enable our data scientists to develop cool features
      * 🙈    empower Mailchimp customers to understand and utilize their data
      * 🙊    support the MLE team in efficient & scalable deployment, integration, monitoring, & testing.